 - Explain the effect of changes in demand and supply on the equilibrium price and quantity.

 - Explain the elasticity of demand and supply with the use of curves and mathematical expressions.

 - Explain and use the concept of elasticity to analyze the price policy of firms\’ maximum and minimum price control.

 As explained from the laws of demand and supply, it is known that the higher the price the lower the quantity demanded while the lower the prices, the higher the quantity of commodity demanded.
 On the other hand, the higher the price, the higher the quantity supplied.

 But there will be a price at which the quantity demanded equals the quantity supplied.
-This price is known as the equilibrium price.
+This price is known as the equilibrium p

-Equilibrium price is that price at which the quantity demanded is equal to the quantity of commodities supplied.
-The point where the demand curve meets the supply curve is called equilibrium position or equilibrium point.
+The equilibrium price is the price at which the quantity demanded is equal to the quantity of commodities supplied.
+The point where the demand curve meets the supply curve is called the equilibrium position or equilibrium point.